astro-reactive/astro-reactive/apps/docs/src/pages/en/introduction.md

 This project aims to be a new library of components and utilities for building reactive user interfaces with [Astro](https://astro.build).

-There's a lot of opportunity to contribute.
-A good start will be to understand what Astro is, and how to set up a basic Astro project.
-For this, the [Astro website](https://astro.build) and [documentation](https://docs.astro.build/en/getting-started/) are good places to start.
+We are working on a fun and easy tutorial so you can learn how to build reactive UIs with Astro from scratch using our packages.
+For now, see our [API Docs](/en/api) for example usage.

 ## Packages